 Basic net loss per share is calculated by dividing net loss by the weighted average number of shares of common stock outstanding.
-Diluted net loss per share is calculated by giving effect to all potentially dilutive common stock equivalents outstanding for the period, including shares issuable as acquisition-related contingent consideration when dilutive.
+Diluted net loss per share is calculated by giving effect to all potentially dilutive common stock equivalents outstanding for the period.
 For purposes of this calculation, stock options, restricted stock units (RSUs), performance-based restricted stock units (PRSUs), convertible senior notes, restricted shares, and purchase rights committed under the employee stock purchase plan are considered to be common stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to common stockholders as the effect is antidilutive.